 This post contains an affiliate link we might get a small fee when you purchase through our link with no extra charge on your end.
 Thank you.

 For example, you may be a saver while your spouse is a spender.
 This difference in money personality can lead to unnecessary fights in your marriage.

-It’s really simple- both of you need to sit down, discuss your goals and beliefs about money, and come up with a plan that works for the both of you.
-If one partner feels he or she is not being taken seriously or feel unimportant; this is a great place to talk it out.
-Some couple opt to go the direction of a joint account.
+It’s really simple- both of you need to sit down, discuss your goals and beliefs about money, and come up with a plan that works for both of you.
+If one partner feels he or she is not being taken seriously or feels unimportant; this is a great place to talk it out.
+Some couples opt to go in the direction of a joint account.

 Related Post: Should Newlyweds Have a Joint account

 There are few things more stressful than dealing with the in-laws!
-I’m sorry to break it to you, but if you don’t discuss expectation inreagadrs to this issue prior to the wedding, you will have problems later on.
+I’m sorry to break it to you, but if you don’t discuss expectations in regards to this issue prior to the wedding, you will have problems later on.

 Most newlyweds are not prepared for how often their in-laws might be involved in their marriage.
-Espcially in your early years of marriage it’s important to establish rules with your in-laws.
+Especially in your early years of marriage, it’s important to establish rules with your in-laws.

 5) Marriage Roles